jeroentvb/modularize-html/README.md

 *Boolean*
 Send message to the browser if the link navigate to doesn't contain `.html`.
 That means it's not linked in the html with `.html` and won't work as a static site.
 If you are planning on hosting the pages on a web server, you won't need to do so, because the server should resolve the url.

+### development.customTemplateVariables
+*Object*
+Keys in this object will be made available in your ejs template pages.
+This way you can pass in your own arrays and objects to the template in order to build the site from the provided data.

 ## Development
 To develop the website, this app uses a simple [express](https://www.npmjs.com/package/express) server.
 To run the dev server enter `npm run dev` in the terminal.